cirosantilli/linux-cheat/posix/index.md

 ##envinronment variables

-posix defines some standard enviroment variables which every system should have

-in posix 7, those are defined in: Base Definitions > Enviroment Variables
+In POSIX 7, those are defined in: Base Definitions > Enviroment Variables.

-sample variables
+POSIX specifies:

+- a few envioment variables and their functions

+- many enviromnt variables which it is *unwise* (quote) to override because they are frequently used in implementations, but does not specify their exact function.

+###fixed functions

+The following variables have fixed purposes in POSIX 7:

 - `PATH`
 - `HOME`
 - `PWD`
 - `TMPDIR`
 - `COLUMNS` and `LINES`: current width of terminal

-default program variables:

 - `SHELL`: this is *not* the current shell! it conatains the path of the defualt shell
 - `TERM`: analogous to shell

-- `EDITOR`
-- `PAGER`
+###use with caution

+The following variables don't have fixed purposes, but POSIX says that they must be used with caution:

+- `EDITOR`: default text editor
+- `PAGER`: default pager program ( `more`, `less`, etc. )
+- `PPID`: PID of parent process

 ##regexp